IBM-Bluemix-Docs/hypersecure-dbaas/index.md

   <dt> &lt;<em>PortNumber_i</em>&gt; </dt>
     <dd> Is the port number of the database replica (<em>i=1,2,3</em>) </dd>
   <dt> &lt;<em>replicaSetName</em>&gt; </dt>
-    <dd> Is the name of your returned replica set as specified in the HyperSecure DBaaS dashboard </dd>
+    <dd> Is the name of your returned replica set as specified in the Hyper Protect DBaaS dashboard </dd>
   <dt> &lt;<em>userID</em>&gt; </dt>
     <dd> Is the user ID for the DBA as specified in the
     service configuration screen </dd>